-The Discharger’s response and actions to correct the violations were reasonable and did not go above and beyond what would be expected to comply with the CGP and the Discharger’s 401 Certification.
+Overall, the Discharger’s response and actions to correct the violations were reasonable and did not go above and beyond what would be expected to comply with the CGP and the Discharger’s 401 Certification.
 Additionally, staff is not aware that the Discharger undertook any cleanup that would be considered exceptional in response to these violations.
 Accordingly, staff have assigned a neutral multiplier of 1.0.

 Step 5.
 Total Base Liability